Emerson Umaña

-Emerson David Umaña Corleto (born November 12, 1981, in San Vicente, El Salvador) is a Salvadoran former professional football midfielder.
+Emerson David Umaña Corleto (born November 12, 1981) is a Salvadoran former professional footballer who played as a midfielder.

 Club career

-Umaña started his career at hometown club Independiente in the Salvadoran second division before a stint at Dragón in 2001.
+Umaña was born in San Vicente, El Salvador.
+He started his career at hometown club Independiente in the Salvadoran second division before a stint at Dragón in 2001.
 He then joined another second level team, Telecom, whom he left for top level FAS in 2003.
 He won three league titles while with FAS and after six years he moved on to Isidro Metapán before signing up with Águila for the 2011 Apertura season.